emmet-m/tutoring_1911/revision_day/README.md

 Read in up to 100 integers, until no more numbers can be read.
 Ignore all integers that are divisible by 5.
 Print the mean, median and mode of the remaining numbers.

+You may assume input is in sorted order!

+Challenge: Don't assume input is in sorted order.